seato/notes-to-self/README.md

 getting started
 ---------------
-eat a healthy breakfast, the most important meal of the day.
+Eat a healthy breakfast, the most important meal of the day.
+Done?
-then check out the .DO_NOT_REAME; if you're not in there, then go on
-if you are, then scrolling down will trigger the release of a horde of bees
-to arrive in 3-5 business days, free shipping and handling!
+Now check out the .DO_NOT_REAME; if you're not in there, then continue on ahead.
+But if you are on there, then scrolling down will trigger the release of a horde of bees to arrive in 3-5 business days, free shipping and handling!

 todo
 ----